Mowah-Chibuike/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - 2-rectangle.js: contains class Rectangle that defines a rectangle
 - 3-rectangle.js: contains class Rectangle that defines a rectangle
 - 4-rectangle.js: contains class Rectangle that defines a rectangle
+- 5-square.js: contains a class Square that defines a square and inherits from Rectangle